 We have seen many houses in France, some perfect but out of our price range, others, too small, below budget.
 The question was; do we look for a home with a business potential, either a garage to convert in the village or do we find a home outside the centre of town that has more amenities that a family could enjoy and have a business completely separate?

 A good question!
 Some places offer bare living arrangements, but great business potential and others offer no business space at all, but beautiful living space.
-Our idea of what we needed to live in France has changed, and with the markets and economy of Europe changing along side.
+Our idea of what we needed to live in France has changed, and with the markets and economy of Europe changing along side, makes for a harder decision when buying.
 The banks stopped lending money, forcing us to tighten up our budget and start our house hunt a fresh.
-This search did turn up the perfect Hamori accommodation.
+This last search did turn up the perfect Hamori home.

 You will have to watch House Hunters International to see what it looks like!
 We film January in Budapest and February in our new home.
-I can only hope that more and more people come to South France and see first hand at how truly beautiful it is here.
+I can only hope that more and more people come to the south of France to see first hand at how truly beautiful it is here.

 I was thinking about it today, we started on this plan 2 weeks into January 2011, and we will be in our new home, roughly the same time.
 Exactly one year of goal making, researching, selling, packing, travelling and planning some more, to get to where we are.
-Not a bad plan and execution time frame!
+Not a bad time frame to execute a plan!

 We have the mountains to ski, the ocean to swim in, trails to follow, and hundreds the castles to explore.
 This week we see a winery first hand, and learn the ins and outs with our friend F. The Christmas markets start up this week, and today we go to Carcassonne to see a medieval show with our lovely friends C and P and their boy L.